-(A parent/carer may withdraw their child from Collective Worship/ Relationships and Sex Education (RSE) learning activities should they have religious or moral reasons to do so.
-A parent must do this via writing to the Head Teacher who may consult with the Governing Body.)
+(A child may be withdrawn from Collective Worship/ Relationships and Sex Education (RSE).
+A parent must do this via writing to the Head Teacher who may consult with the Governing Body - see policy on website.)

 Break time: Children have a morning break.
 KS1 have an additional afternoon break.
 Children go outside whenever possible and therefore suitable hooded coats are required.